dcvieira/Moq-and-xUnit/README.md

 # Moq-and-xUnit

 ## A unit test a mock project using Moq and xUnit.
-The current project cover de following tests topics:
+The current project cover the following tests topics:

 - Introduction	Clip Watched